How Often & Why Should I Have My Overhead Crane Inspected?

 - Rope of proper spooling onto the drum(s) and sheave(s)

 Should You Reinspect Your Overhead Crane Before Restarting Operations After Covid-19?

 Due to the current U.S. response to Covid-19, many Overhead Cranes have not been in use over the last few months.
 An overhead crane that is used infrequently or which has been idle for a period of a month or more but less than one year shall be subject to a “Frequent” inspection by a qualified person before being placed in service.

 Who Can Inspect Overhead Cranes?

 According to OSHA, in order to be a qualified crane inspector, you must have a recognized degree or certificate.
 You must also have extensive knowledge in servicing, repairing, modifying, maintenance, and testing of cranes and any hoisting equipment that goes along with it.
-Your inspector must also have an understanding of safe operating standards in accordance to the federal, state and local standards.
+Your inspector must also have an understanding of safe operating standards in accordance with the federal, state, and local standards.